eyrexh/EuroFly/README.md

         conda activate eurofly

-4. In the root of this repository run the following command:
+4. In the `src/` folder of this repository run the following command:

         python app.py